aximgeo/tech-blog/InProgress/slap/slap.md

 ## Setting up the Environment

-Typically you'll run slap from your ArcGIS server; depending on how your system is set up, there are a couple of task that may need to be done first:
+Typically you'll run slap from your ArcGIS server; depending on how your system is set up, there are a couple of tasks that may need to be done first:

 * The local Python installation must be in the system `PATH` so that it can be run from a command prompt
 * The default Python package manager (pip) must be available